tansrv/docs/src/docs/en/java.md

 ## Install

-Copy `java/tan` directory to your project and import it.
+Copy `java/tan` directory in your project and import it.

 ## Requirements